corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 ## Step 2.
 Make a backup of your node's directories and database

-You should back up your data before upgrading any server as this will make it easier to roll back if there’s a problem.
-Simply make a copy of the node’s data directory or, if you use an external non-H2 database, consult your database user guide to learn how to make backups.
+Back up your data before upgrading, in case you need to roll back if there’s a problem.
+Make a copy of the node’s data directory or, if you use an external non-H2 database, consult your database user guide to learn how to make backups.

 For a detailed explanation of Corda backup and recovery guarantees, see [Backup recommendations](node/operating/node-administration.md#backup-recommendations).